ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-10-13-select-good-server-side-web-framework.md

 }
 ```

-As of now, we can inherit a final resource from AuthenticatedResource and utilize “authenticated” method.
+As of now, we can inherit a final resource from AuthenticatedResource and utilize "authenticated" method.

 ```